TABLE OF CONTENTS (HIDE)

 public class MainActivity extends ...... {

-private TextView txtCount; private int count = 0; @Override protected void onCreate(Bundle savedInstanceState) { super.onCreate(savedInstanceState); ...... setContentView(R.layout.activity_main); txtCount = (TextView) findViewById(R.id.textViewCount); // Verify the ID of the TextView from Attributes! // Don't change any thing below, IF ANY ...... } // Add this event handler method after the onCreate() public void btnCountOnClickHandler(View v) { count++; txtCount.setText(String.valueOf(count)); } // Do NOT touch the existing codes, if any ...... }
+private TextView txtCount; private int count = 0; @Override protected void onCreate(Bundle savedInstanceState) { super.onCreate(savedInstanceState); ...... setContentView(R.layout.activity_main); // maps to "res/layout/activity_main.xml" txtCount = (TextView) findViewById(R.id.textViewCount); // Verify the ID of the TextView from Attributes! // Don't change any thing below, IF ANY ...... } // Add this event handler method after the onCreate() public void btnCountOnClickHandler(View v) { count++; txtCount.setText(String.valueOf(count)); } // Do NOT touch the existing codes, if any ...... }

 11. Run the app.